Citizenship Act: 40,000 refugees identified in UP; Maximum in Pilibhit

 Won’t rest until every refugee from Pak is given citizenship: Shah

-"Uttar Pradesh Mein Aaye Pakistan, Afghanistan Aevam Bangladesh ke Sharnarthiyon ki Aapbeeti Kahani by Yogi Adityanath government details the personal stories of the refugees from Pakistan, Afghanistan and Bangladesh.
+"The notification for the CAA (by the Centre) has been issued and all district magistrates in UP have been asked to collect data," Sharma told PTI.

 "This is an ongoing process, will keep on updating the figures.
 All District Magistrates have been asked to carry out surveys and keep on updating list.
-We are in process of sharing this list with the Union home ministry too," NDTV quoted state minister Shrikant Sharma as saying.
+We are in process of sharing this list with the Union home ministry too," the report said.

+The districts from where the first list has arrived included Sahranpur, Gorakhpur, Aligarh, Rampur, Pratapgarh, Pilibhit, Lucknow, Varnaasi, Bahraich, Lakhimpur, Rampur, Meerut, Agra.

+An NGO, Nagrik Adhikar Manch, has also prepared a 116-page report, "Uttar Pradesh Mein Aaye Pakistan, Afghanistan Evam Bangladesh ke Sharnarthiyon ki Aapbeeti (Unke Utpeedan ki Kahani)" and sent it to the state and the Centre.

 The state, it may be recalled had witnessed large scale protests against the law that grants citizenship to the religiously persecuted minorities from Afghanistan, Bangladesh and Pakistan.